sindresorhus/sindresorhus.github.com/data/apps/lungo.md

 No, that’s not allowed for apps on the App Store, for good reasons.
 Imagine you activate it while your computer is doing a heavy task and then put the laptop in your bag.
 Your laptop could easily overheat.

-However, if you really want this, there are some solutions [here](https://apple.stackexchange.com/questions/2389/is-there-any-way-to-set-a-macbook-pro-to-not-sleep-when-you-close-the-lid?rq=1).
+However, if you want this, there are some solutions [here](https://apple.stackexchange.com/questions/2389/is-there-any-way-to-set-a-macbook-pro-to-not-sleep-when-you-close-the-lid?rq=1).

 #### Does Lungo keep my Mac awake even if there is a scheduled sleep?